Codit/practical-api-guidelines/maturity-level-one/src/README.md

 # Practical API Guidelines - Maturity level One "Must have" - Code Samples
+****************************************************************
 Code samples for maturity level One "Must have".

-****************************************************************
-**do not upgrade "Microsoft.AspNetCore.All" 2.1.0 to the 2.1.2**
 ****************************************************************

 These include: